PoisotLab/SimpleSDMLayers.jl/CONTRIBUTING.md

 1. Fork the repository (see *Branches, etc.* below)
 2. Create an *explicitly named branch* from `develop` (if present) or `master`
-3. Create a pull request *even if you haven't pushed code yet*
+3. Create a pull request *as soon as you make the first commit*
 4. Be as explicit as possible on your goals
 5. Do not squash / rebase commits while you work -- we will do so when merging